 Today dancehall artists, such as D’Angel, play at Pride events.
 One of Jamaica’s biggest names is Grace Jones, the queen of Studio 54, and she has been a gay icon since the 70s.
 You can’t caricature an entire country as being off limits when there are so many exceptions to the *moral majority*.

-As things are slowly improving in Jamaica, it no longer looks like a no-go-zone for LGBT travellers.
-There is a vibrant Jamaica gay scene, but it’s also discrete.
+As things are slowly improving in Jamaica, it no longer looks like a no-go-zone for LGBT travelers.
+There is a vibrant Jamaican gay scene, but it’s also discrete.
 Many LGBT Jamaicans choose to stay in the closet, for obvious reasons.
 Our guide to Jamaica’s gay scene is for those who are curious to explore a beautiful and troubled country.
 Our listings have been recommended by local LGBT activists.
-While safety can not be guaranteed, the same could be said for any tourist in any country.
+While safety cannot be guaranteed, the same could be said for any tourist in any country.

 If you’d like to put together a tailor-made itinerary and explore Jamaica, our colleagues at Out Of Office will be happy to help.
 They can also hook you up with an LGBT tour guide.